Traditional Guiding vs. The Future of Guiding in Istanbul

 Sure, people who post trendy reels might have thousands of followers.
 But I know exactly why I don’t.
 And honestly, it’s a relief to realize that the people who follow me do so because they appreciate who I am.

-And between you and me — you already know I’m the best in the game.
+Between you and me — you already know I’m the best in the game.
 And I know it too.

 Challenges Facing Today’s Professional Guides